 Delaware Statutory Trust Borrower.
 A borrower may be organized as a Delaware statutory trust.
 In that case, it is common for the borrower to lease the mortgaged property to a sponsor-affiliate (the "master tenant") who will be responsible for the day-to-day operations of the property.
 A failure by the master tenant to fulfill its obligations under the lease, or of the borrower to cause the master lessee to act in accordance with the mortgage loan documents, may result in an event of default under the mortgage loan, which may cause acceleration and payment in full of the mortgage loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.

 In addition, a Delaware statutory trust must have beneficial owners, a trustee, and a sponsor.
 The parties have specific rights and obligations among themselves, all of which are set out in the organizational documents.
 A party's failure to comply with such obligations may result in an event of default on the mortgage loan, which may cause acceleration and payment in full of the mortgage loan and distribution of its stated principal balance, together with accrued interest, to certificateholders.
+Although payment of a prepayment premium may be required, no portion of any prepayment premium that is collected will be passed through to certificateholders.